dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/user-account-password.png

-What is displayed after account creation is just the *user name*?
+What is displayed after account creation is just the *user name*.
 The *user account* consists of the user name and the password.
 Investigate the newly created user name via the "Related" button.
 The user name is associated with some information: